SalmaZakaria/SuperMarket-Management-System/README.md

 # SuperMarket-Management-System

 ## Description
-An offline SuperMarket System that can be used in large SuperMarkets to manage their Products, Suplliers and Customer's Information.
+An offline SuperMarket System that can be used in large SuperMarkets to manage their Products, Suppliers and Customer's Information.

 ## Tools
 - .NET Framwork